Department of English

 The University was reopened as the Teacher Training College in 1980 and as the Foreign Language Institute (FLI) in 1981.
 In 1988, the College and the FLI merged to create Phnom Penh University, and in 1996, it was renamed the Royal University of Phnom Penh.

 CELT began in 1985 when QSA undertook the development of English language training in Cambodia, which was sponsored by the Australian government.
-The project grew significantly over the three phases of 1985-88, 1988-1991, and 1991- 1993, expanding from 15 to 150 students by 1993.
-The program was taught by a Cambodian teacher in 1985 and then by Australian teachers.
+The project grew significantly over the three phases of 1985-88, 1988-1991, and 1991-1993, expanding from 15 to 150 students by 1993.
+The programme was taught by a Cambodian teacher in 1985 and then by Australian teachers.

 The Department of English was established with financial and academic assistance from QSA to provide training in English and teacher training.
-The department was managed by QSA until 1993, then handed over to a joint project between the International Development Program (IDP) Education, Australia, and the University of Canberra.
+The department was managed by QSA until 1993 and then handed over to a joint project between the International Development Programme (IDP) Education, Australia, and the University of Canberra.
 This project was funded by the Australian Agency for International Development (AusAID) until the end of 1996.
-When the joint project took over the department in 1993, a four-year B.Ed (TEFL) degree curriculum for the program was designed and prepared with consultants from the University of Technology, Sydney (UTS), Australia.
+When the joint project took over the department in 1993, a four-year B.Ed. in TEFL degree curriculum for the programme was designed and prepared with consultants from the University of Technology, Sydney (UTS), Australia.
 In 1997, a four-year BA in English for Work Skills was introduced to enhance English knowledge and skills for current and future employment.

 Today, IFL’s Department of English is regarded as Cambodia’s leading English-language institution and has graduated around 10,000 students.